Greg Jennings: Green Bay Packers

 Jennings and running back Ryan Grant each had a touchdown during a 33–14 victory over the St. Louis Rams on December 16, 2007, making it the first time two Packers players have each scored a touchdown in the same four consecutive games.
-Jennings collected 80 receptions for 1292 yards and 9 touchdowns in the 2008 season.
+Jennings collected 80 receptions for 1,292 yards and 9 touchdowns in the 2008 season.

-On June 23, 2009, Jennings received a new three-year extension which paid him $26.35 million and included $16 million guaranteed.
+On June 23, 2009, Jennings received a three-year extension which paid him $26.35 million and included $16 million guaranteed.
 It also included a $11.25 million signing bonus.
 Jennings caught a game-winning pass on September 13, 2009, on a 3rd and two play, where the Packers ran a play action fake and rolled Aaron Rodgers out to the left, who then threw a 50-yard pass to Jennings to defeat the Chicago Bears in the season opener.
 In the Packers 2009 Wild Card game against the Arizona Cardinals, Jennings had 8 receptions for 130 yards, scoring 1 touchdown.

 In the 2010–2011 season, Jennings helped the Packers go 10–6 in the regular season.
+He was ranked 74th by his fellow players on the NFL Top 100 Players of 2011.

 In Super Bowl XLV, on February 6, 2011, Jennings caught four passes for 64 yards and scored two touchdowns in the Packers' 31–25 victory over the Pittsburgh Steelers.

 Jennings played the first 13 games of the 2011 season before going down with a sprained MCL in week 13 against the Oakland Raiders.
 During the season, he collected 69 receptions for 949 yards, including a season-high 149 yards on 7 receptions, and a touchdown in a week 7 game at the Minnesota Vikings.
 He returned for the Packers' divisional round playoff game against the New York Giants and recorded 4 receptions for 40 yards in a Packers' loss.

 In 2012, Jennings sat out most of the early season due to a groin injury, and was scheduled to have surgery in Philadelphia, but it was postponed due to Hurricane Sandy.

 Minnesota Vikings

 On March 15, 2013, Jennings signed a 5-year, $47.5 million ($18 million guaranteed) contract with the Minnesota Vikings.
 Jennings got his first two touchdowns as a member of the Vikings against the Pittsburgh Steelers in a 34–27 win.
-Jennings made his first return to Lambeau Field on November 24, 2013 in a 26–26 tie between the Packers and Vikings.
+Jennings made his return to Lambeau Field on November 24, 2013, in a 26–26 tie between the Packers and Vikings.

 He was released by the Vikings on March 14, 2015.